JackSoby/walden/README.md

 <img src="assets/Screenshot 2023-12-11 at 11.44.04 AM.png" title="hover text">

-You can toggle between the different status by selecting different tabs at the top of the screen
+You can toggle between the different statuses by selecting different tabs at the top of the screen

 <img src="assets/Screenshot 2023-12-11 at 12.13.15 PM.png" title="hover text">

 ### Manually Add Item

-If an Stock Item has a broken/unscannabled barecode, it be added manually by clicking the `Add` button in the top left which will pop up a modal for creating a new stock item.
+If an Stock Item has a broken/unscannabled barecode, it may be added manually by clicking the `Add` button in the top left which will pop up a modal for creating a new stock item.

 <img src="assets/Screenshot 2023-12-11 at 11.55.03 AM.png" title="hover text">